 What Is An Elliptical Machine?

 An elliptical machine is a stationary workout machine that simulates pedaling a cycle.
-But here, the pedals are larger and have way higher stride length.
+But here, the pedals are larger and have way higher stride lengths.
 It is a machine with handlebars and foot pedals.
 One just needs to hold the handlebars and pedal in a circular motion.

-With it, you can mimic stair climbing, walking, even running.
+With it, you can mimic stair climbing, walking, and even running.
 Doing those in real life has a high impact on your joints, but mimicking those in an elliptical has a low to zero effect.
 So, an elliptical machine is something that allows a total body workout without any impact.